 The Conversation That Should Never Happen

-Picture this: You start a chat on a brand’s website asking about a product.
+You start a chat on a brand’s website asking about a product.
 The agent emails you a spec sheet.
 You reply to that email with a follow-up question.
 The next day, you call their support line and have to start from scratch, repeating everything to a new agent who has no idea what you’ve already discussed.

 Frustrating?
 Absolutely.
 And completely unnecessary.